eng-analytics-strategy-mirek/eng-analytics-strategy-mirek/README.md

 ## 🚀 Featured Projects:

 ### The Tolerance Stackup Dispute  [![Jupyter Notebook](https://img.shields.io/badge/Made%20with-Jupyter-orange?style=for-the-badge&logo=Jupyter)](https://github.com/eng-analytics-strategy-mirek/eng-analytics-strategy-mirek/blob/main/The%20tolerance%20stackup%20dispute.ipynb)
-* **The Problem:** Parts cracking on the assembly line, but supplier claiming the compoent parts are in spec.
+* **The Problem:** Parts cracking on the assembly line, but supplier claiming the component parts are in spec.
 * **The Solution:** Developed a Python framework to analyze the supplier quality check reports and the sensor data from our assembly line.
 Used the F-test, correlation matrix and scatter plot to find the root cause.
 * **The Result:**  Confirmed that the supplier's fabrication process and our assembly process can both be in spec and still produce unacceptable final product.
 Established a data-driven strategy for supplier intervention.
 The F-Test Evidence: I ran a Levene’s test to compare the variance of our assembly press against the supplier’s machining line.
 If our press had a calibration error, we would have seen a massive 'spike' in variance (a high F-statistic).
 Instead, the data showed both processes were statistically stable.